cleanunicorn/mythos/README.md

 OPTIONS
-  -h, --help                         show CLI help --mythxEthAddress=mythxEthAddress  (required) --mythxPassword=mythxPassword      (required)
+  -h, --help                         show CLI help

+  --analysisMode=analysisMode        [default: quick] Define the analysis mode when requesting a scan.
+Choose one from:
+                                     quick, full.

+  --mythxEthAddress=mythxEthAddress  (required)

+  --mythxPassword=mythxPassword      (required)

   --solcVersion=solcVersion          Solidity version to use when compiling (example: 0.4.21).
 If none is specified it